 \begin{lemma} For any $n\geq1$, every embedding of the grid $X_{n,4n-1}$ into a larger $X$-grid $X_{M,N}$ contains a copy of $X_{n,n}$ that occupies exactly $n$ contiguous columns, with each column of $X_{n,n}$ embedding into a column of $X_{M,N}$.\end{lemma}

-\begin{proof} Fix an arbitrary embedding of $X_{n,4n-1}$ into $X_{M,N}$ with $M\geq n$ and $N\geq 4n-1$.
+\begin{proof} First observe that the case $n=1$ is trivial, so now we may assume that $n>1$.
+Fix an arbitrary embedding of $X_{n,4n-1}$ into $X_{M,N}$ with $M\geq n$ and $N\geq 4n-1$.
 We first claim that the entries of any column of $X_{n,4n-1}$ must occupy at most two columns of $X_{M,N}$, and that these two columns have exactly one column separating them.

 To see this, let $u,v$ be two distinct vertices in the same column of $X_{n,4n-1}$.
 Observe that there exists at least one vertex $w$ in $X_{n,4n-1}$ that is adjacent to both $u$ and $v$ (for example, the vertex at the bottom of the column immediately to the right of $u$ and $v$).
 This tells us that in the embedding into $X_{M,N}$, the vertices $u$ and $v$ must both be placed in a column of the same parity, since $X_{M,N}$ is bipartite.
 Furthermore, $u$ and $v$ can have at most one column between them otherwise they can have no common neighbourhood.
 This proves the claim.